nextthingco/docs/Gadget-docs/source/includes/_setup.md

 ## Flash GadgetOS

-For GadgetCLI to be able to talk to your hardware device, flash it with the latest GadgetOS image.
-Find the latest image by heading over to our [web flasher](flash.getchip.com/pro).
+For GadgetCLI to be able to talk to your hardware device it needs to be flashed with the latest GadgetOS image.
+Find the latest image on our [web flasher](flash.getchip.com/pro).